gdoy1/dnanexus_illumina_automator/README.md

 6. Prepare input files: Ensure that the input Excel files containing sample information are formatted correctly and placed in the appropriate directory as specified in settings.xml.

-7. Run the project: You can now run the main script monitor.sh from your terminal or command prompt:
+7. Run the project: You can now run the main script monitor.py from your terminal or command prompt:
 ```
-bash monitor.sh
+python3 monitor.py
 ```
 The script will start monitoring the specified run directory, generate SampleSheets, poll for RTA completion, and launch the pipeline using create_inputs.py.